Custom operational software

 Scope the useful first version

-The first release focuses on the parts that remove the most friction or risk, so the business is free from the worst workaround first.
+The first release focuses on the steps that remove the most friction or risk, while keeping useful existing systems in place.

 03